 What was St Francis of Assisi main message?

 After a war with Perugia, he was captured and imprisoned while being held for ransom.
 During his imprisonment, he had visions of God.
 In his early 20s, he turned his attention to God and led a godly path until he renounced worldly goods and his life of luxury.
 Francis repaired the church of San Damiano, established a chapel dedicated to St Peter the Apostle, and restored the chapel of St Mary of the Angels.

 The Franciscan Order consisted of a group of street preachers who had nothing and only Porziuncola as a home.
 No other person may have tried to imitate the life of Christ and carry on his ministry as Francis did.
-He has been described as a lover of nature, a social worker, a celebrant of poverty, and a preacher.
+He has been described as a nature lover, a social worker, a celebrant of poverty, and a preacher.
 He was so critical that his final work, the Testament, declared that poverty was an essential lifestyle for members of his order.

 Biography of Francis of Assisi

 Full name: Giovanni Francis

 Year of birth: 1181-1182 AD